YipengHu/MPHY0043/tutorials/pointset/readme.md

 Here, we use intra-operative motion data from an ultrasound-guided prostate intervention, for a motion detection problem.
 The clinical background can be found in the [MPHY0030 SSM tutorial](https://weisslab.cs.ucl.ac.uk/YipengHu/mphy0030/-/tree/main/tutorials/statistical_motion_model/python).

-First download the simulated motion data by running the script:
+First download the simulated motion data by running the script in the [mphy0043 conda env](../../docs/dev_tools.md):
 ```bash
 conda activate mphy0043
 python download_data.py